Transactional leadership focuses on getting results along with staying with the given structure of the company.

-Well, to understand more about transactional leadership, and to know the characteristics that you should be following, here is what you will need.
+Well, to understand more about transactional leadership and the characteristics you should be following, here is what you will need.

-Traction’s leadership style is more concerned with maintaining the normal flow of working and organizational operation.
+Traction’s leadership style is more concerned with maintaining the normal flow of work and organizational operation.

 Also, the leaders use disciplines, incentives, etc., to motivate and improve the performance of team members.

-Well, the transactional leaders are required to do certain special tasks, will it includes :
+Well, transactional leaders are required to do certain special tasks, will it includes :

-- Setting goals and giving direction, however, should be especially about what they want the employees to do.
+- However, setting goals and giving direction should be especially about what they want the employees to do.
 Also, they are going to reward them.

 - Providing feedback based on their performance should be productive.